MEET THE 2022/2023 OXFORD BIG READ GLOBAL WINNERS

 Three Runners-up will each receive:

-- a Cash Award or Gift Certificate (equivalent to £100.00 GBP)
+- an exciting gift (equivalent to £100.00 GBP)

 - an Official Award Certificate

-Announcing the official GLOBAL winners of the 2022/2023
+the GLOBAL winners of 2024

 Congratulations to all our champion artists and scholars!